Why waiting for mortgage rates to drop could cost you thousands

 The truth about “rates coming down”

-- The lowest deals will be widely available
+- The lowest deals will be widely available to all borrowers

-- Limited to low loan-to-value (often 60% LTV)
+- Limited to low loan-to-value (often 60% LTV/40% deposit or equity)

 - Restricted to borrowers with very strong credit profiles

-- Withdrawn within days
+- Withdrawn within days of them hitting the shelves

 Why contractor borrowers need to be even more proactive

-- Position your application correctly
+- Bring your application details together in time and correctly

-- Work with contractor-friendly lenders
+- Work with only contractor-friendly lenders

 - Avoid rushed decisions that could limit your options

-A smarter approach: secure now, review later
+- A smarter approach: secure now, review later

-You don’t have to choose between acting now and waiting.
+The key thing many borrowers don’t realise is this: You don’t have to choose between acting now and waiting.
 You can do both.

 - Lock in a rate based on today’s market

-- Give yourself breathing room
+- Give yourself breathing room, including time to assess your budget

 - Retain the flexibility to switch if better options become available

-If your current deal is ending in the next three to six months, now is the time to start exploring your options.
+Trying to time mortgage rates perfectly is incredibly difficult.
+But what you can control is your approach to the remortgaging process.
+If your current deal will end in the next 3 to 6 months, now’s the time to start exploring your options.

 If you’re approaching the end of your fixed rate and want to understand your options, we’re here to help.